 Blockchain, Economics, and Litigation

-In this Q&A, Catherine Tucker, the Sloan Distinguished Professor of Management and Professor of Marketing at MIT’s Sloan School of Management, is interviewed by Analysis Group Vice President Emily Cotton about ways in which blockchain technology is changing traditional views of business models, competition issues, and the role of economic analysis in both.
+In this Q&A, Catherine Tucker, the Sloan Distinguished Professor of Management and Professor of Marketing at MIT’s Sloan School of Management, is interviewed by Analysis Group Managing Principal Emily Cotton about ways in which blockchain technology is changing traditional views of business models, competition issues, and the role of economic analysis in both.

 Catherine Tucker: Sloan Distinguished Professor of Management; Professor of Marketing; Sloan School of Management, Massachusetts Institute of Technology